nuriel77/iri-playbook/docs/post-installation.rst

 Adding or Removing Neighbors
 ============================
-In order to add neighbors you can either use the iota Peer Manager or do that on the command-line.
+In order to add neighbors you can either use the iota Peer Manager or the command-line.

-To use the command line you can use a script ``nbctl`` that was shipped with this installation.
+To use the command line you can use the script ``nbctl`` that was shipped with this installation.

 If you don't have ``nbctl`` installed you can get it by running::